 Overcomplicating the Process

-• Living Room 🛋 – Streamline decor, return borrowed books/DVDs, recycle old magazines.
+• Living Room ๐Ÿ›‹: Put pillows away, return that borrowed book or DVD, and recycle any old magazines.

-• Home Office 💻 – Digitize paperwork, recycle printer cartridges, donate unused office supplies.
+• Home Office: Digitize paperwork, recycle printer cartridges, and donate any unused office supplies.

 How do I get started if I feel overwhelmed?

 Start small.
 Choose one drawer, one shelf, or one app to declutter.
-Small wins build momentum.
+Small wins develop momentum.

 What if no one wants my items?